Tish vs JavaScript

 Async/await support

-Tish supports async fn and await for asynchronous I/O. Use fetchAsync and fetchAllAsync with await for non-blocking HTTP requests.
-Promises (ECMA-262 §27.2) are supported: Promise(executor), .then, .catch, .finally, Promise.resolve, Promise.reject, Promise.all, Promise.race.
+Tish supports async fn and await for asynchronous I/O. Use await fetch(...) and await fetchAll(...) for HTTP (both return Promises).
+Promises (ECMA-262 Promise objects) are supported: Promise(executor), .then, .catch, .finally, Promise.resolve, Promise.reject, Promise.all, Promise.race.
 Host APIs setTimeout, setInterval, clearTimeout, and clearInterval are non-blocking (callbacks run after the delay; setTimeout returns immediately).
 Generators are not supported.

 See also